C2FO/lambda-ebs-backup/README.md

 cloudformation for the lambda function.
 Alternatively, you can control this on an instance by instance basis by setting the following tag key:value pair on the
 instance: `lambda-ebs-backup/max-keep-images`.

+#### Controlling reboot behvior for images.

+By default, we will reboot the instance when creating an image of it.
+However, you might prefer that the instance does not reboot and wish to chance it on filesystem integrity.
+You can allow this by setting the tag key:value pair to `lambda-ebs-backup/reboot-on-image:false` on your instance.